From the many recipes we’ve posted in the past

 1 bunch flat leaf parsley, stems removed, thoroughly washed and roughly chopped

 4 oz. red pepper paste, diluted in 2 to 3 tablespoons of water (tomato paste or a combination of the two can be substituted)

 1. Place bulgur in a large mixing bowl.

-2. Bring 2 cups of water to a gentle boil and pour enough of the water to just cover the bulgur.
+2. Add enough hot tap water to just cover the bulgur.
 Cover the bowl with plastic wrap.
-Allow the bulgur to soak up the water, about 15 to 20 minutes, until it is soft but not mushy.
+Allow the bulgur to soak up the water, about 20 to 30 minutes, or until it is soft and still a bit chewy.
 Strain any excess water, if any.

 3. Stir in all of the spices, onions, scallions, mint, parsley, diluted red pepper paste, lemon juice to the bulgur.
 Add the oil a little at a time.

 4. Adjust the seasonings according to your taste.